-HbA1c - The Glycated Isoform of Hemoglobin TechNotes
+HbA1c - The Glycated Isoform of Hemoglobin Technotes

 undefinedDiabetes is one of the most challenging health problems in the 21st century and it is among leading causes of death in most developed economies but alarmingly also in developing economies.
 Diabetes causes substantial health costs because of complications often associated with it such as coronary artery and peripheral vascular disease, stroke, diabetic neuropathy, amputations, renal failure and blindness.